 Definition Competitive Programming is a sport, which requires participants to program to solve computational problems.
 The score a participant gets is normally calculated based on how many problems he solved, the difficulty of the problems, the time he spends on each problem and the number of attempts he made before successfully solve each problem.
 Each problem is well-defined, clear and has concrete limits and constraints.
 A competition can be held locally or globally.
 There are some annual global competitions, like IOI (International Olympiad in Informatics) – an individual-based contest for high-school students, ICPC (International Collegiate Programming Contest) – a team-based contest … Continue reading What is Competitive Programming?

 Getting Started What is Competitive Programming?
-Number Introduction to Prime Numbers Sieve of Eratosthenes Rabin-Miller’s Test for Primality GCD, LCM and Euclidean Algorithm Extended Chinese Remainder Theorem Euler’s totient function Basics of Factorization And Combinatorics Search Binary Search Ternary Search String Z-algorithm KMP Algorithm Suffix Array Aho Corasick Geometry Center and Radius of a circle given 3 points The angle between 2 vectors Area of a triangle Rotate a point around another point Equation of line passing through 2 points Equation of a circle given center and radius Collinearity of 3 points Orthogonality of 2 lines Sweep Line Algorithm for … Continue reading Competitive Programming
+A summary of modern C++ features Number Introduction to Prime Numbers Sieve of Eratosthenes Rabin-Miller’s Test for Primality GCD, LCM and Euclidean Algorithm Extended Chinese Remainder Theorem Euler’s totient function Basics of Factorization And Combinatorics Search Binary Search Ternary Search String Z-algorithm KMP Algorithm Suffix Array Aho Corasick Geometry Center and Radius of a circle given 3 points The angle between 2 vectors Area of a triangle Rotate a point around another point Equation of line passing through 2 points Equation of a circle given center and radius Collinearity of 3 points Orthogonality of … Continue reading Competitive Programming

 Sieve of Eratosthenes is a wonderful technique to get a list of prime numbers in the range (1, n].
 It also supports testing for primality of any number in O(1) after pre-processing.
 The pre-processing phase has time complexity in original version and in enhanced version.
 Original Sieve of Eratosthenes This technique relies on one simple observation: if x is a composite number (or we can say: if x is not a prime number), then there exists a prime number p which is a divisor of x, and of course, p < x.
 So, if for every prime number p such … Continue reading Sieve of Eratosthenes